owenwells544/BestBuy-Product-Review-Scraper/README.md

-# Backcountry Scheduled Price Monitor
+# Bestbuy Product Review Scrapers
 Web scraper implemented in python using scrapy designed to pull all reviews of a specified product listing on bestbuy.com.

 # USAGE